📑 Table of contents

 Case 5: Strict security requirements

-Why code: You need to control every line of code and every infrastructure component.
+Why code: You must master every line of code and every infrastructure component.

 🔄 The hybrid approach: the best of both worlds